NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 If the parameters are left blank they can be autocalculated by including soil surface temperatures in the input using the Site:GroundTemperature:Shallow object.
 They can also be calculated by using the CalcSoilSurfTemp preprocessor.

 Kusuda, T. and P.R.
 Achenbach.
-1965. `Earth Temperatures and Thermal Diffusivity at Selected Stations in the United States.' *ASHRAE Transactions*.
+1965.
+'Earth Temperatures and Thermal Diffusivity at Selected Stations in the United States.' *ASHRAE Transactions*.
 71(1): 61-74.

 #### Field: Soil Thermal Conductivity